 Alan produces a long list of possible impacts WebRTC could have.
-He believes PSTN will become “the communications path of last resort”, saying “as long as you’re data connected, communications is in the cloud, people need only break out to PSTN when the other person is not data connected, or the call quality is too low due to their internet connection.”
+He believes PSTN will become “the communications path of last resort”, saying “as long as you’re data connected, communications are in the cloud, people need only break out to PSTN when the other person is not data connected, or the call quality is too low due to their internet connection.”

 Hello Firefox, this is Chrome calling!

-This one is “straight from the horse’s mouth”, written by the two guys leading the charge to implement WebRTC on the two most popular browser.
+This one is “straight from the horse’s mouth”, written by the two guys leading the charge to implement WebRTC on the two most popular browsers.
 They write “In order to succeed, a web-based communications platform needs to work across browsers.”

 Why WebRTC May Not Matter